 Schwartz Center for the Performing Arts

-Cosponsored by the Society for the Humanities, Cornell Council for the Arts, Clarke Initiative for Law and Development in the Middle East and North Africa, Near Eastern Studies, Mario Einaudi Center for International Studies, and Carl Becker House.
+Cosponsored by the Society for the Humanities, Cornell Council for the Arts, Clarke Initiative for Law and Development in the Middle East and North Africa, Near Eastern Studies, Mario Einaudi Center for International Studies, Government Department, Comparative Literature, Music Department, American Studies, and the Carl Becker House.

 Tickets: $15 Adults. $8 for All Students, Seniors, and Cornell Faculty/Staff/Alumni.

 **Please note that assistive listening systems may not be available for all events.